wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-plan-direct-routing/includes/3-configure-voice-routing-options.md

 The Service dial plan can't be changed and is the same for everyone in a specific country.
 The country is the same as that assigned when the user record is created in the Microsoft 365 Admin Portal.
 The Service dial plan includes a number of common normalization rules.
 For many organizations, the Service dial plan fits their needs without creating any additional dial plans.

-### Tenant global
+### Tenant global dial plan

 The tenant global dial plan can be customized.
 As the name suggests, it affects all users in your organization.

-### Tenant user
+### Tenant user dial plan

-The tenant yser dial plan can also be customized.
+The tenant user dial plan can also be customized.
 You can operate the tenant user dial plan for a group of users.

 There is a **Dial Plan Hierarchy**: